BT Broadband review 2025: Is it any good?

 BT standard broadband

-BT’s standard ADSL broadband package (i.e. not fibre) offers average speeds of around 10Mbps – just about adequate for very small households, or people who don’t use the internet for anything more intensive than online shopping and scrolling through social media.
-But probably not too hot if you need to work from home using Zoom calls (where you'll be relying on a dismal upload speed, usually 1Mbps) or want to do a lot of (or any) live gaming.
-Whilst technically it's still available, you can only get it if you can't get anything else where you live, and we do not recommend it.
+BT’s standard ADSL broadband package (i.e. not fibre) offers average speeds of around 10Mbps – just about adequate for people who don’t use the internet for anything more intensive than online shopping and scrolling through social media.
+But it's not good if you need to work from home using Zoom calls (where you'll be relying on a dismal upload speed, usually 1Mbps) or want to do a lot of (or any) live gaming.
+While technically still available, you can only get it if you can't get anything else where you live, and that's now just a handful of homes across the UK.

-Fibre broadband (that's FTTC broadband, or Fibre To The Cabinet, meaning copper telephone lines are still involved) is typically faster and more reliable than standard broadband, making it ideal for larger households that spend a lot of time online, enjoying activities like gaming and streaming TV and films.
+Standard Fibre broadband (that's FTTC broadband, or Fibre To The Cabinet, meaning copper telephone lines are still involved) is typically faster and more reliable than ADSL, making it better for households that spend a bit more time online, enjoying activities like gaming and streaming TV and films.
 BT currently offers three different fibre packages:

 • Fibre Essential has average download speeds of 36Mbps